 2. Guest Editor, Physics of Fluids (2021 - )

 3. Session Organizer, International Society of Ocean and Petroleum Engineer (ISOPE).

 Dixia Fan established the i⁴-FSI Lab (Intelligent, Informational, Integrated, Interdisciplinary Fluid-Structure Interaction Laboratory) at Queen's University.
 The group focuses on physics-informed machine learning in experimental vortical flow control and sensing for both fundamental understandings of fluid-structure interaction problems as well as for marine and aerospace engineering applications.
 Experiments are conducted both in controlled lab environments (see the Facilities section) as well as in the field (both in vivo and at large environmental scales).

 Dixia obtained his PhD (2019) and MSc (2016) from MIT Mechanical Engineering and BSc (2013) from Shanghai Jiao Tong University Naval Architecture, Ocean and Civil Engineering.
-Then He spent one year as a post-doctorate associate at MIT Sea Grant College Program, where he founded the world-first intelligent towing tank (ITT).
-He then joined Queen's University as an Assistant Professor in January 2020.
-During his graduate and post-doctoral study, he was awarded multiple fellowship and prizes, including the 2019 Energy fellow at MIT Energy Initiative, American Bureau of Shipping (ABS) research fellow, the MIT de Florez prize, the Nico van Wingen prize from the Society of Petroleum Engineers (SPE) and so forth.
+Then He spent one year as a post-doctorate associate and then a research scientist at MIT Sea Grant College Program, where he founded the world-first intelligent towing tank (ITT).
+He then joined Queen's University as an Assistant Professor in January 2021.
+He was awarded multiple fellowship and prizes, including the 2019 Energy fellow at MIT Energy Initiative, American Bureau of Shipping (ABS) research fellow, the MIT de Florez prize, the Nico van Wingen prize from the Society of Petroleum Engineers (SPE) and so forth.